DIDSR/VICTRE_MCGPU/README.md

 https://github.com/DIDSR/VICTRE_PIPELINE

-# KNOWN AND NEW ISSUES

-Feel free to **report any bug, unexpected simulation results, or suggest new features by creating a new "Issue" in the Issues tab** above.
-Please provide your afiliation and details on the application you are simulating with the issue.
-Note that we do not have the resources to address all the requests.
-In particular, we might not be able to help with compilation errors in new versions of Ubuntu or other untested operating systems (but the program should eventually compile in any architecture with enough effort).

-We are happy to know how our software is being used. **Please send us an email** (or create an issue) **if you write an interesting article or dissertation using some of our tools.**

-We are aware of the following issues with the software (might be addressed in future versions):

-1. A faint vertical line might appear at the center of some very long simulations, or with very long source-to-detector distances.
-This seems to be caused by the finite resolution in sampling and storing the x-ray direction near 0 degrees with the GPU single precision arithmetic.

-2. If the number of voxels in your phantom exceeds 2^31 (~2e9), please enable the BINARY TREE option in the input file to avoid overflow of the voxel pointer in the GPU, which produces a projection image with the phantom split in half.
+## Disclaimer

+This software and documentation (the "Software") were developed at the Food and Drug Administration (FDA) by employees of the Federal Government in the course of their official duties.
+Pursuant to Title 17, Section 105 of the United States Code, this work is not subject to copyright protection and is in the public domain.
+Permission is hereby granted, free of charge, to any person obtaining a copy of the Software, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, or sell copies of the Software or derivatives, and to permit persons to whom the Software is furnished to do so.
+FDA assumes no responsibility whatsoever for use by other parties of the Software, its source code, documentation or compiled executables, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
+Further, use of this code in no way implies endorsement by the FDA or confers any advantage in regulatory decisions.
+Although this software can be redistributed and/or modified freely, we ask that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that they have been modified.

 # MC-GPU_v1.5b: VICTRE pivotal study simulations

-This version of MC-GPU was developed exclusively to replicate as realistically as possible a Siemens Mammomat Inspiration system for the Virtual Imaging Clinical Trial for Regulatory Evaluation (VICTRE) project.
+The version of MC-GPU in this repository was developed  to replicate as realistically as possible a Siemens Mammomat Inspiration system for the Virtual Imaging Clinical Trial for Regulatory Evaluation (VICTRE) project.
 This code was used in the VICTRE pivotal study simulations executed in February 2018.

 The software is designed to simulate full-field digital mammography images and digital breast tomosynthesis (DBT) scans of the computational breast phantoms created by [Christian Graff's software](https://github.com/DIDSR/BreastPhantom).